 Design a File Structure

 In accounting, a file structure is an organizational tool allocating administration resources in an efficient manner.
-In construction, pretty much everything is focused on the project.
+With construction, pretty much everything is focused on the project.
 Therefore, design your file structure around the projects, classes of construction, and vendors.
 Before continuing, please read Create a File Structure for Accounting.

 The first step is to create a project numbering system.
 Many contractors use the street address or the lot number as their identifying tool.
 I suggest using the contract date for the project.
 It is important to use a dating system that allows for easy access and reporting format.
 I suggest using the year first, the month and day format.
 As an example, if the contract was signed on February 16, 2013, then use 130216 as your numbering system.
 This allows for a chronological ordering system for the future.
 The numbering system continuously increases by using this format.
 It is important to use the year first in the numbering format because it is a great tool to separate projects by year by filtering on the first two digits within the accounting software.